 The good news is that several studies have shown that several parenting strategies can help children regulate strong emotions.
-We also know that anger books for kids are an important resource for parents seeking to help their kids better manage their big emotions.
+We also know that books about anger are an important resource for parents seeking to help their kids better manage their big emotions.

-In this post, we’ll look at the anger books for kids that can help your child deal with their anger more effectively.
+In this post, we’ll look at the books about managing anger that can help your child deal with their anger more effectively.